We adore Mexico. Just look at how much we’ve written about it!

 Backed by lush jungle, Yelapa Beach is blissful, with more great seafood restaurants and a “pie lady” who strolls the beach selling slices of the most heavenly coconut cream pie, still warm from the oven.

-Here’s a fun day tour to Yelapa – it includes a short optional hike to a waterfall and snorkeling at Majahuitas Cove (another delightful beach).
+Here’s a fun day tour to Yelapa.
+It includes a short optional hike to a waterfall and snorkeling at Majahuitas Cove (another delightful beach).
+If you’re coming from Nuevo Vallarta, jump on this luxury mega-yacht to visit Yelapa.

 And you must visit the Vallarta Botanical Gardens.